Bispeparken, Copenhagen, Denmark - 2012

-Bispeparken in Copenhagen, Denmark consists of a giant robot monster chained into the ground with boxes scattered next to him.
-The design was developed on the basis of a small workshop with the children of the area.
-They came up with the idea of designing the playground as a monster.
-The monster is composed of many different elements with different playing options.
-He is more than 10 meters long from head to toe.
-The upper torso and the head of the monster act as a playhouse and observation post.
-To get to the top platform in a height of approximately three meters the children must use climb studs placed on the sides of the monster, balance on beams that make up the monster’s arm, or climb up the pipeslide that serves as the other arm.
+The playground in Bispeparken, Copenhagen consists of a giant robot monster chained to the ground with huge crates scattered around him.
+In the design process - we called on the creative insight of the real play experts - the children of the area, who we held a workshop with.
+They came up with the fun concept of a huge monster as the centrepiece of the playground.
+The 10-meter-long monster is composed of many different elements with different play possibilities.
+The upper torso and the head of the monster act as a playhouse and observation point.
+To get to the top platform, at a height of approximately 3 meters, the children must climb up assisted by climbing grips on the sides of the monster, balance on beams that make up the monster’s arm or climb up the tube slide that serves as the other arm.
+A challenging and fun playground for all ages!

 MONSTRUM designed the playground, while other parts of the area were designed by the consulting company, Thing & Brandt landscape.

-The legs of the monster is connected with ropes and a steel bar.
+The legs of the monster are connected with ropes and a steel bar.

 BE A DAREDEVIL AND CLIMB UP THE MONSTER

-Instead of arms the monster has four steel bars for the kids to slide down from.
+Instead of arms, the monster has four steel bars for the kids to slide down.

 The kids can exit the monster through the back and climb down the boxes that are stacked on top of each other.